The Diagonal Fallacy

 Sounds convincing.
-The public is enchanted with the artful movements of the magician explicitly constructing the language and formulating the theory that is eventually to bring the desired diagonal formula.
-Apparently, the Gödel theorem is an elegant mathematical result, a revelation of the high science.
+The public is enchanted with the artful movements of the magician explicitly constructing the language and formulating the theory, which is to eventually bring in the desired diagonal formula.
+Apparently, the Gödel theorem is an elegant mathematical result, a revelation of supreme science.

 The fraud is even more evident in the following formulation: since all the words are composed of the same characters, they all mean the same.

-While mathematics keeps within science, there is no problem.
-Every schoolboy knows: any function has its domain.
-For an inadvertent deviation from the domain, one will get a bad mark.
-Still, as soon as a mathematician graduates from the high school and proceeds with one's own career, one can forget about such minor nuisances.
-Thus, in the category theory, many theorem can be boldly proven in the assumption that all the arrows are properly defined in some sense.
+While mathematics keeps with science, this poses no problem.
+Every schoolchild knows: any function has its domain.
+For an inadvertent deviation from the domain, one gets a bad mark at exam.
+Still, as soon as mathematicians graduate from the high school and proceed with a career of their own, one can forget about such minor nuisances.
+Thus, in the category theory, many theorems can be boldly proven in the assumption that all the arrows are properly defined in some sense.
 In the end, we get a result that serves to precisely define the properties of the arrows presumed from the very beginning.
 Here is yet another popular fallacy, logical circularity, the other side of the diagonal principle.

 A scientific theory is to construct meaningful statements about some application area and establish their adequacy within this area, that is, their truth.
 One could formally picture it as a truth function defined on the universe of all the acceptable statements X: